 This beautiful house will take you back in time to when the Cohen Family lived here.
 This is the complete collection of everything the family chose to save since the house since the house was completed in 1884.
 The furnishings which were wedding presents to Emma and Alfred Cohen are still in their original locations.
-The original carpets have been copied by the Cameron Stanford House museum in Oakland and reproduction manufacturers like Bradbury wallpapers and Mt.
-Diablo papers.
+The original carpets have been copied by the Camron Stanford House museum in Oakland and reproduction manufacturers like Bradbury wallpapers and Mt.
+Diablo papers have copied our papers Emelita's Frieze is a favorite and is named after Emelita Cohen who lived in this house for 90 years.
 We are a study center for the area's history, decorative arts and gardens of the 19th century.
-Graduate students use our collections for their academic careers.
+Graduate students use their work on our collections for their academic careers.

 You are welcome to take photos; all royalties go to the house.
 Please #cohenbrayhouse in social media.
 Like us on Facebook and Instagram.

 For protection of the house: We ask that none of the items in the house be handled unless it is given to you by the tour guide.
 All tours will have a tour guide, no self-guided touring, this is not a museum.
 The house at this time does not have a handicap ramp and there are eight steps up to the front door.
 The bedrooms are all on the second floor and the attic and tower room are on the third floor.

 If you need assistance, please be sure to tell us when you call in advance,